JakubIllner/jakubillner.github.io/_posts/2022-10-25-Flattening-JSON-documents-with-OCI-Data-Integration.markdown

 reference data, aggregating metrics, or pivoting results.
 Also, the target could be database table instead of file in Object Storage.

 Currently, the support for nested JSON documents is limited to source files in an Object Storage.
 JSON documents stored in a database such as Oracle Autonomous JSON Database are not supported.
-I hope this limitation will be removed in the future and the JSON processing will be applicable to all kind of sources supported by OCI Data Integration.
+I hope this limitation will be removed in the future and the JSON processing will be applicable to all kind of data assets supported by OCI Data Integration.

+# __Resources__

+* OCI Data Integration documentation is available here: [OCI Data Integration Overview](https://docs.oracle.com/en-us/iaas/data-integration/home.htm).
+* Blog announcing the availability of Flatten operator is here: [New Oracle Cloud Infrastructure Data Integration release](https://blogs.oracle.com/cloud-infrastructure/post/oci-data-integration-support-rest-sources)